 - 1. Identification of proximity to critical, sensitive or protected habitats and species: - a.
 This includes key wild species within the marine environment around the farm. - b.
 Special attention must be given to: - i. species listed as vulnerable, endangered and/or critically endangered on the IUCN Red List of Threatened Species or - ii. national threatened/endangered species lists - iii. areas that have been identified as HCVAs, - iv. areas that have been identified as important for conservation/biodiversity - c.
-Sensitive species may include non-threatened species of high economic value in the area that may be affected by the seabass, seabream or meagre farm (e.g., lobsters or octopus) - d.
-Special attention must be given to presence of sea grass meadows up to 500m from the AZE outwards as farms are not allowed to be located closer than 500m from seagrass meadows16 - 2.
-Identification and description of the potential impacts the farm might have on biodiversity, with a focus on those habitats or species - Description of strategies and current and future program(s) underway on the farm to eliminate or minimize any identified impacts the farm may have, and for the monitoring of outcomes of said programs and strategies

-Where damage of sensitive habitats has been caused by the farm (as defined in the impact assessment) previously and where restoration is possible and effective; restoration efforts will or have resulted in a meaningful amount of restored habitat; either through direct on-farm restoration or by an off-farm offsetting approach.
+Sensitive species may include non-threatened species of high economic value in the area that may be affected by the Tropical Marine Finfish farm (e.g. lobsters or octopus) - d.
+Special attention must be given to the presence of sea grass meadows up to 500m from the AZE outwards, as farms are not allowed to be located closer than 500m from seagrass meadows Error!
+Bookmark not defined. - 2.
+Identification and description of the potential impacts the farm might have on biodiversity, with a focus on those habitats or species - 3.
+Description of strategies and current and future programme(s) underway on the farm to eliminate or minimise any identified impacts the farm may have, and for the monitoring of outcomes of said programs and strategies or have resulted in a meaningful amount of restored habitat; either through direct onfarm restoration or by an off-farm offsetting approach.
 Grandfathering of historical losses is allowed.

+Where damage of sensitive habitats has been caused by the farm (as defined in the impact assessment) previously and where restoration is possible and effective; restoration efforts will